-- Elizabeth Tulloch (Grimm) as Lois Lane, a Pulitzer Prize-winning reporter who is married to Clark Kent.
-Tulloch made her debut as Lois Lane in the 2018 crossover "Elseworlds" and again in the 2019/2020 special "Crisis on Infinite Earths."
-At the end of "Crisis" which altered the multiverse, Lois reveals to a surprised Clark the existence of two young sons.
+- Elizabeth Tulloch (Grimm) as Lois Lane, a Pulitzer Prize-winning reporter married to Clark Kent.
+Tulloch made her debut as Lois Lane in the 2018 crossover "Elseworlds" and returned in the 2019/2020 special "Crisis on Infinite Earths."
+At the end of "Crisis," Lois reveals to a surprised Clark the existence of their two young sons.

 - Alexander Garfin (The Peanuts Movie) as Jordan Kent, the twin brother of Jonathan and an original character with no comic book origins.
 In a report from Deadline, the two brothers contrast with Jonathan being "clean cut" and "modest" and Jordan being "wildly intelligent" who has a "mercurial temperament and social anxiety limits."

 - Dylan Walsh (Nip/Tuck) as General Lane, the father of Lois Lane.
 In a casting report by Deadline, Lane was described as "a no-nonsense Army general who’s determined to keep America, and the world, safe from all threats."
 The character was previously played by Glenn Morshower in Supergirl.